 Van Gogh Museum

 If you've not had enough of art, there's another great museum just round the corner – the Rijksmuseum.
-Major restoration work is currently being carried out in the grand building meaning that only around 400 of the museum’s most well-known artworks are on display in the Philips wing.
-This does mean, however, that your visit won’t take too long and you’ll be guaranteed not to miss all the highlights before lunch.
+Your visit won’t take too long and you’ll be guaranteed not to miss all the highlights before lunch.
 Food options are not great around this part of town, so your best bet is to go down to Van Baerlestraat to grab a bite in one of the eateries along the main road.

 There are few better ways of spending an afternoon than visiting Europe's oldest distillery.
 Located opposite the museums, the House of Bols will make for the perfect digestif after your lunch escapade and offer a valuable history lesson of the Dutch alcohol industry.
 What's more, you then have the opportunity to learn how to make some rare cocktails and have a drink in the bar while you're at it.